• Skip to primary navigation

 It's wedding season again, which has me thinking about one of the most memorable weddings I ever attended.

-The wedding was ten years ago, just a few months before David and I got married.
-It was an outdoor affair in the bride’s family’s backyard.
+The wedding was nearly twenty years ago, just a few months before David and I got married.
+It was an outdoor affair in the bride's family's backyard.

 The tables were all set with plates and silverware.
 There were little containers around each centerpiece.